plausible/docs/docs/billing.md

 ## Is the billing based per account or per website?

-The billing is based on the total number of pageviews between all the sites you have added to your account.
-You can see this total number of billable pageviews at any time in your account settings.
+The billing is based on the usage between all the sites you have added to your account.
+You can see your usage numbers at any time in your account settings.

 ## How do I get an invoice?